-Businesses should follow the minimum standard health protocols laid out by the Texas Department of State Health Services (DSHS).
+Businesses should continue to follow the minimum standard health protocols laid out by the Texas Department of State Health Services.
 Guidance for employers and employees, as well as Open Texas Checklists by business type, can be found on the Open Texas Website.

 The U.S. Small Business Administration (SBA) reopened Economic Injury Disaster Loan (EIDL) to all eligible businesses on June 15, 2020.
 The EIDL is designed to provide long-term, low-interest loans to small businesses and non-profit organizations that are suffering substantial economic injury as a result of COVID-19.
-Organizations looking for more information and application instructions can visit the SBA's Disaster Loan Webpage (or visit the Spanish version of the page here).
+For more information, visit the SBA's Disaster Loan Webpage (or visit the Spanish version of the page here).
 Small business owners requesting loan reconsideration can e-mail: PDC.Reconsideration@sba.gov